Badless/zephyr-os/README.md

 ## Try it in your browser
 If you don't want to download any files you can go to this website and try it [here](https://badless.github.io/zephyr-os/)

+## Update issue?
+If you have an issue and website is not loading or loads older version, go to Settings > Privacy and security > Cookies and other site data > See all site data and just remove data from badless.github.io.

 ## Changelog
 <details>
 <summary>(28.04.2023)</summary>